A sealed off mansion house surrounded by opulent gardens and only open a few days a year to the public, this is the Frogmore House and Garden.

 It is also the long term residence for a number of junior royals, next to Queen Victoria’s Mausoleum.

-It is also still private, and only on a handful of days can the general public go through locked gates and wander around the gardens and have a look in the house.
+It is also still private, and only on a handful of days can the general public goes through locked gates and wander around the gardens and have a look in the house.

 Going in through the Mausoleum gate, resulted in probably the most invasive security bag search I have ever seen, which even included opening my spectacles case to check what was inside.